monsoonco/Middleman-AWS-Prismic-CircleCi/README.md

 3. Go to your prismic account.
 Settings > Webhooks.

-4. Go to CircleCi and create an API token (Settings > API Tokens  in CircleCi).
+4. Go to CircleCi and create an API token (Settings > API Tokens).
 Create a token for the prismic webhook.

   ![Alt text](README_Images/circleci_api_token.png)

-4. Add a POST request url from CircleCI to trigger a build in CircleCi everytime someone updates content in Prismic.
-CircleCi enables you to trigger a build with the following params:
+4. Add a POST request url (see below) from CircleCI in the Webhooks section of Prismic to trigger a build in CircleCi.
+This will trigger a build targeted at the specified Github branch every time a document is published.

   **https://circleci.com/api/v1/project/:username/:project/tree/:branch?circle-token=:token**